Mogontiacum: Outside the gates of Mogontiacum

+Rural Settlement and Regional Infrastructure

 In addition to the civil settlements in Weisenau and Bretzenheim, numerous villae rusticae developed over time in the immediate vicinity of Mogontiacum.
 There is evidence of these for example in Gonsenheim, Laubenheim, between the Lerchenberg and Ober-Olm and in almost all other suburbs of Mainz.
 They were increasingly responsible for supplying Mogontiacum with food and other agricultural goods, with the result that the civilian settlement gradually assumed the central market function for the surrounding area.

 The nearest larger settlements on the left bank of the Rhine were Bingium (Bingen), Altiaia (Alzey) and above all the Civitas Vangionum'/'Borbetomagus (Worms).
 Other larger cities such as Augusta Treverorum (Trier) or the Colonia Claudia Ara Agrippinensium (Cologne) were also quickly accessible via well-developed roads such as the Roman road that preceded today's Hunsrückhöhenstraße or the Rheintalstraße.
 On the right bank of the Rhine, Aquae Mattiacorum (Wiesbaden) was founded in the late 1st century as the nearest neighbouring town.
 The hot springs there were highly valued by the Romans and remained in Roman hands until the middle of the 4th century.